Accommodation providers

 Unfair rules or harsh consequences include:

-- rules that only apply to young people or schoolies
+- rules that only apply to young people or school leavers

-- prohibit all glass from being brought in (if you need to stop tenants from bringing specific types of glass in all year round, be very specific)
+- prohibiting all glass from being brought in (if you need to stop tenants from bringing specific types of glass in be very specific)

 - random bag or room searches without the consent of the owner